pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 885|886 Design Patterns

+I start to read the design patterns book, I think that this book it's hard to read, object-oriented programming is hard, but it's amazing.

 ##### Day 884 Don't Work

 I have a big problem with the development of one application, I have two days fixing a bug but I can't be fixed, the programming sometimes it's bad.